FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

 An important component of the climate system is its internal variability, which integrates the effects of weather phenomena --- typically operating on the scale of days --- into elements of the climate system, such as the ocean, cryosphere and land vegetation --- which rather operate on the scale of months, years or decades~\cite{hasselman1976stochastic}.

-The climate internal variability can classically be modeled in a $k$-box model by introducing a white noise forcing disturbance over the uppermost box, i.e.\ the atmosphere box~\cite{cummins2020optimal}.
+The climate internal variability can classically be modelled in a $k$-box model by introducing a white noise forcing disturbance over the uppermost box, i.e.\ the atmosphere and land surface box~\cite{cummins2020optimal}.
 Formally, let $\sfB(t)$ be the standard one-dimensional Brownian motion and let $\sfbX(t)$ denote a stochastic version of the $k$-box model temperatures from (\ref{eq:temperature-response-ode}).
 The temperature response model with internal variability is given by

 where $\sigma > 0$ is a variance term that controls the amplitude of the white noise, and we recall that $\bb$ has zero everywhere but its first entry, therefore the white noise disturbance is only applied to the uppermost box.
 When the radiative forcing $F(t)$ is deterministic, this is equivalent to adding red noise onto the global mean surface temperature, or equivalently, modelling it as an Ornstein-Uhlenbeck process\footnote{In the literature, it is common to encounter its discrete time analogue, the autoregressive process of order 1 AR(1).}.
 The corresponding diagonalised impulse response system is given by